pyranid/pyranid/README.md

 // Supports JavaBeans, records, and standard JDK types out-of-the-box.
 // Plan caching (on by default) trades memory for faster mapping of wide ResultSets.
 // Normalization locale should match the language of your database tables/column names.
-// CustomColumnMappers supply "surgical" overrides to handle custom types ResultSetMapper resultSetMapper = ResultSetMapper.withPlanCachingEnabled(false) .normalizationLocale(Locale.forLanguageTag("pt-BR")) .customColumnMappers(List.of(new CustomColumnMapper() {
+// CustomColumnMappers supply "surgical" overrides to handle custom types.
+// If multiple mappers apply, Pyranid tries them in list order.
+ResultSetMapper resultSetMapper = ResultSetMapper.withPlanCachingEnabled(false)
+  .normalizationLocale(Locale.forLanguageTag("pt-BR"))
+  .customColumnMappers(List.of(new CustomColumnMapper() {